cdreetz/just-another-llm-evaluator/README.md

 # LLM Eval and Compare

-Idk I'll write this later just look at the 2 pages and read the code
+~~Idk I'll write this later just look at the 2 pages and read the code~~ Idk I'll write this later just look at the 3 pages and read the code

 Compare models

 Compare prompts

+Compare chats

+Transcribe audio